apgeorg/Behavioral-Cloning/report/report.md

 ![alt text][image1]

 ### Data Pre-processing

 As a first step, the images were cropped by 60 pixels from top and 20 pixels from bottom to remove not relevant information like the sky, background and the car front.

 ![alt text][image2]

-Next, I decided to resize the images to 48x128x3 to reduce the complexity of the neural network.
+As next, the images were resized to 48x128x3 to reduce the complexity of the neural network.
 Here is an example of an resized image of each camera.

 ![alt text][image3]

-I decided to generate additional data because of the imbalance of the train data set.
-To add more data to the the data set, I rotate, contrast and sharpen the images randomly.
+### Training Data

+The training data was chosen to keep the vehicle driving on the road.
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+For details about how I created the training data, see the next section.

+#### Creation of the Training Set

+To capture good driving behavior, I first recorded four laps on track one using center lane driving.
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn these behavior.

+To augment the data set, I also randomly flipped images and the steering angles thinking that this would remove the bias from our model.
+For example, here is an image that has then been flipped:

+![alt text][image6]
+![alt text][image7]

+Etc ....

+After the collection process, I had X number of data points.
+I then preprocessed this data by ...

+I finally randomly shuffled the data set and put Y% of the data into a validation set.

+I used this training data for training the model.
+The validation set helped determine if the model was over or under fitting.

 ### Model Architecture and Training Strategy

-#### Model Architecture
+#### Model architecture

+My first approach was to trying the NVDIA architecture which is an proven architecture for autonomous driving.
+These architecture was quite enough to ensuring that the vehicle could stay on the track.

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

-####2.
-Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+As a last step, I normalized the image data to a range of [0,1] by using ((pixel / 255) - 0.5), so the network can treat every feature equally.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-####4.
-Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+The model used an adam optimizer with a fix learning rate 1e-3.
+The batch size was set to 32 images.
+The weights were initialized by a glorot uniform distribution, also called Xavier uniform distribution.
+The network was trained for 3 epochs on a notebook.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to ...